thucltt/thucltt.github.io/aboutme.md

 ---

 I'm Thuc.
 Below is some information about me:
-- I'm a student of Information Technology at Ho Chi Minh City University of Education
+- I graduated in Computer Science at Ho Chi Minh City University of Education
-- My major: Computer Science - Blockchain
+- Research interests: Blockchain Fundamental, Applications of Blockchain, Applications of Deep Learning, Tech in Education.

 [LinkedIn Profile](https://www.linkedin.com/in/thucltt/)